dkrenn/jupyter-nbcelltesting/README.md

 jupyter-nbcelltesting
 =====================

-An extension for testing cells in Jupyter notebooks.
+An extension for testing whether the output of a cell in a Jupyter notebook has changed (meaning if it is different from a previously saved desired output).

 Installation
 ------------